linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 10.02.2026
+- Topic: From 100 to 2000 Social Network Members
+- Directory: /posts/2026/February/10
+- Description: ``` Are you struggling to grow your community beyond the initial start?
+We have just released a comprehensive guide on our YouTube channel that shows you exactly how to scale from 100 to 2000 members.
+Using the power of Web4 and the Linkspreed ecosystem, you can take control of your digital presence.
+Watch the video now and start building a stronger network today. ```

 ### 09.02.2026
 - Topic: Web4 Studio v4
 - Directory: /posts/2026/February/09